malloydata/malloy/docs/_src/language/expressions.md

 language; they can have variables and operators and function calls in the same syntax users are familiar with.

+## Identifiers

+## Standard Operators

+## Advanced Expressions

+## SQL Functions

+Many functions available in SQL are available unchanged in Malloy, e.g. `floor(10.35)`, `concat(first_name, ' ', last_name)`, `sqrt(x)`, etc..
+See [here](https://cloud.google.com/bigquery/docs/reference/standard-sql/syntax) for documentation on functions available in BigQuery.

+The intention is to be able to call from Malloy any function which you could call from Standard SQL.
+This is not well implemented at the moment.
+If you experience type check errors, use the `::type` typecast to work around the errors in typing.

 To support the task of data transformation and constructing a data model, Malloy expressions provide the below syntax: